kibretOG/Streaming-Trade-Pipeline/README.md

 ---

 ### 3. **Processing: Apache Spark**
-- Stream and batch process Kafka data to clean, enrich, and prepare it for serving.
+- Stream and process Kafka data to clean, enrich, and prepare it for serving.
 - **Integration**:
   - Read from Kafka topic.
   - Apply transformations.